zkmkarlsruhe/YoloOSC/README.md

 To (re)generate project files for an existing project:

 1. Click the "Import" button in the ProjectGenerator
-2. Navigate to the project's parent folder ie. "apps/myApps", select the base folder for the example project ie. "LanguageIdentifier", and click the Open button
+2. Navigate to the project's parent folder ie. "apps/myApps", select the base folder for the example project ie. "YoloOSC", and click the Open button
 3. Click the "Update" button

 If everything went Ok, you should now be able to open the generated project and build/run the example.